Comparing quotes online will tell you exactly how much the cost of car insurance for the Dodge Challenger is.

 Whether you have a rare Dodge Challenger original or a new Dodge Challenger classic, you will need to have some type of insurance on it.
 Every state has different requirements for the legal minimum liability and or personal injury protection (PIP) requirements.

-Take the time to check out state laws and compare Dodge Challenger insurance quotes.
-This can save you tons in the long run.
+Take the time to check out state laws and compare Dodge Challenger insurance quotes, which can save you tons in the long run.

-Finding the average insurance costs for a Dodge Challenger is certainly important, but what is really important is finding how much car insurance costs for your Dodge Challenger.
+Finding the average insurance costs for a Dodge Challenger is certainly important, but what is critical is finding how much car insurance costs for your Dodge Challenger.

 Just like Texas insurance rates can vary dramatically from those found in California, you will want to shop around to find out exactly how much the insurance costs will be for your Challenger.